 I wrote this poem as a letter to my inner child, connected to my Michaelis Graduate exhibition - "Homage to Her: Unravelled and Reborn".

-The poem appeared as the opening page of my exhibition catalogue as an introduction to the intimacy behind this exhibition.
+The poem appeared as the opening of my exhibition catalogue as an introduction to the intimacy behind this exhibition.

-By: Emily Rice
+By Emily A. Rice

-"Faultline to Lifeline” traces the shift from fracture to growth — from the cracks where darkness once lingered become foundations of something stronger.
-The poem holds space for the faultlines of the past, while building over them with light, resilience, and the possibility of becoming whole again.
+Faultline to Lifeline traces the shift from fracture to growth - from the cracks where darkness once lingered, becoming foundations of something stronger.
+This poem holds space for the faultlines of the past, while building over them with light, resilience and the possibility of becoming more than whole.